Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 And why kill off Snoke?

 On one hand, I think that moment was very good in terms of tension and unpredictability.
 And I never liked that character anyway.
 However, they’ve probably made a mistake by removing the only genuinely mysterious character or element from the story so early.
-What’s really bad about this though is not simply killing off Snoke – but that we’ve gotten absolutely no explanation of who he was, where he came from, what he was trying to do, what his powers were, or how he came to be in that position in the first place.

 I mean, you could still kill off Snoke, but at least have some kind of mythology to this stuff.
 Likewise, there’s no explanation for the ‘Knights of Ren’ and there’s only the briefest look at what went down with Luke, Kylo, the new Jedi Temple and all of that stuff that is so crucial to where this narrative is now.